Table of Contents Show

 - Timer Ready, 2 Mode Day / Night

-- Suitable for freshwater, plants, cichlid
+- Suitable for freshwater, plants, cichlids.

 Frequently Asked Questions